-If you have more debt than you can handle, you may be thinking of getting a debt consolidation loan to ease your financial burden.
+f you have more debt than you can handle, you may be thinking of getting a debt consolidation loan to ease your financial burden.
 What is the best way to go about it?
 How do you even go about getting a debt consolidation loan?
-This article provides an in-depth look into debt consolidation and the different options available.
+This article provides an in-depth look into how to apply for a debt consolidation loan and the different options available.

 Credit card balances and other unsecured debt like medical bills, unsecured personal loans, and payday loans can mount up.
 You may find yourself paying multiple creditors every month and struggling to pay high-interest fees in the process.

 What is debt consolidation?

 Debt consolidation is a process by which you combine the balances of unsecured debts into one loan.
 If you can consolidate all your bills with a debt consolidation loan, you will only need to pay one bill rather than paying multiple creditors.

 In addition to the convenience of just one bill to pay, debt consolidation loans typically offer a lower interest rate than you may be paying now.
 Depending on the amount of your loan, you can potentially save thousands of dollars over the life of the loan because of the lower interest rates offered.

 The purpose of getting a debt consolidation loan is to simplify your payments every month and to potentially save money on interest fees.
 A debt consolidation loan does not eliminate any portion of the principal debt you owe, but it can make your financial life a little easier to manage.